killykid/GitLearnin/README.md

 # GitLearnin
-Whattttt is the detached head? :)
+Whattttt is the  head d etached? :)
-Wawooweewaa
+Wldjfoifwmmifojekfmfo
+xx
+cx
+sdxfnreo 4xxç

+ññññañañañañañañañççaçaaça´s´sd´ñsdç´ça´dñsç